Vectorface/SnappyRouter/docs/getting_started.md

 dependencies across your application at runtime.
 Some common examples include the database adapter, cache adapters, mail senders, etc.

-In the configuration we specified a class to use for DI so create the file `app/Models/TutorialDi.php` with the following contents:
+For this tutorial, we specify a class to use for DI.
+Create the file `app/Models/TutorialDi.php` with the following contents:

 ```